FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

    then use them in conjunction with public and private keys to authenticate and encrypt information.
 A CA's Certificate Revocation List (CRL) identifies the certificates that are no longer valid (this can happen for a number of reasons.
-   A certificate might have been compromised, for example).
+   Private material associated with a certificate might have been exposed, for example).

 Although a blockchain network is more than a simple communications network, it makes sense for it to use the PKI standard as much as possible.
 You'll see that